a2rp/a2rp/README.md

 I'm a full-stack web developer, a content creator!
 - 🔭 I'm currently working on my [new website].
 - 🌱 I'm currently learning everything. 😊
-- 👯 I'm looking to collaborate with other content creators.
+- 👯 I'm looking to collaborate with other developers and content creators.
 - 🎯 Goals: Contribute to Open Source Projects.
 - ⚡ Fun fact: I love to walk long distances.